-Faculty for WISSIT ‘18 (Monday, July 30 – Friday, August 3, 2018) will feature renowned Project Zero researchers Veronica Boix Mansilla, Edward Clapp, Mara Krechevsky, Ben Mardell, Ron Ritchhart, and Shari Tishman, in addition to leading PZ practitioners from the DC area.
+WISSIT sessions have featured renowned Project Zero researchers Veronica Boix Mansilla, Edward Clapp, Mara Krechevsky, Ben Mardell, Ron Ritchhart, Sarah Sheya, and Shari Tishman, in addition to leading PZ practitioners from the DC area.

-Given the impact Project Zero conferences and institutes have had on educators around the globe, this week of professional learning was a transformational experience.
-The learning will continue into the academic year, as participants gather for workshops and share classroom experiences in person or through online forums.
+This intense—and fun!—week of professional learning introduces educators to effective strategies for cultivating deep thinking and understanding at all grade levels and across subject areas.
+The learning continues into the academic year, as participants gather for workshops and share classroom experiences in person or through online forums.

 WISSIT is guided by the belief that the best schools are those where teachers continuously improve their practice through collaboration and reflection.
-The institute asked participants to reflect deeply on how they design and facilitate enriching, rigorous, and relevant learning opportunities for their students and included both large and small group sessions, each addressing the following strands:
+The institute asks participants to reflect deeply on how they design and facilitate enriching, rigorous, and relevant learning opportunities for their students and includes both large and small group sessions, each addressing the following strands:

-Building a Culture of Thinking: How do we help learners develop dispositions that support thoughtful learning across school subjects?
-How do we effectively create a culture of thinking, in classrooms and across a school?
+Building a Culture of Thinking: How do we develop dispositions that lead to thoughtful learning across school subjects, and beyond?
+How do we effectively create a culture of thinking, in classrooms and schools, that supports all learners?

-WISSIT is made possible by generous support from an EE Ford Foundation Educational Leadership Grant, as well as contributions from a number of organizations and individual donors.
-(Learn more about the history behind WISSIT here.)
+WISSIT has been made possible by generous support from an EE Ford Foundation Educational Leadership Grant, as well as contributions from a number of organizations and individual donors.
 For more information, contact Jim Reese, Director of WISSIT, at firstname.lastname@example.org.